Gravitational aspects of a new bumblebee black hole: Bounds based on the Solar system tests

 From this, we can write the equation \eqref{eq:lagr1} as

 Differentiating Eq.~\eqref{massive} with respect to $\varphi$ and defining the function $u = L^2/(M r)$, the perturbed geodesic equation in first order in $\chi=\alpha\ell$ is

 Notice that we have a contribution from the Lorentz violating parameter even in the absence of the mass $M$.
-This means that we have a non-trivial Minkowski solution, which is a property that is also present in others Lorentz violating approaches in quantum gravity and opens appealing phenomenological opportunities \cite{Amelino-Camelia:2008aez,Addazi:2021xuf,AlvesBatista:2023wqm}.
+This means that we have a non-trivial Minkowski solution, which is a property that is also present in others Lorentz violating approaches in quantum gravity and opens appealing phenomenological opportunities \cite{Amelino-Camelia:2008aez,Addazi:2021xuf,AlvesBatista:2023wqm}. { As we will verify, the conformal correction shown in Eq.\eqref{eq:u-both} will provide stringent constraints on the parameter $\chi$.}